Newsletter

 Ivanka Trump speaks at a rally at “Hostage Square” in Tel Aviv, as Jared Kushner looks on, Oct.
 11, 2025.
 Photo by Chaim Goldberg/Flash90.

-An affiliate of the Iranian Revolutionary Guard Corps plotted to assassinate Ivanka Trump, the daughter of the U.S. president, to avenge the elimination of his alleged mentor, Iranian Quds Force chief Qassem Soleimani, by U.S. forces in 2020, the New York Post reported on Friday.
+An affiliate of Iran’s Islamic Revolutionary Guard Corps plotted to assassinate Ivanka Trump, the daughter of the U.S. president, to avenge the elimination of his alleged mentor, Iranian Quds Force chief Qassem Soleimani, by U.S. forces in 2020, the New York Post reported on Friday.

 Mohammad Baqer Saad Dawood al-Saadi, 32, an Iraqi national, was recently extradited from Turkey to the United States and charged with six terrorism offenses connected to “nearly 20 attacks and attempted attacks throughout Europe and the United States,” the U.S. Justice Department said.

-According to the Post, on top of al-Saadi’s schemes to carry out terrorist attacks on Jewish targets across Europe and the U.S., he also planned to kill Ivanka Trump, posting a map of her house in Florida on X.
+According to the Post, on top of al-Saadi’s schemes to carry out terrorist attacks on Jewish targets across Europe and the United States, he also planned to kill Ivanka Trump, posting a map on X of her house in Florida.

-Al-Saadi was allegedly close to Soleimani and maintained ties with his successor, Esmail Qaani (also rendered as Ismail Ghaami, the current commander of the IRGC’s Quds Force, a unit responsible for extraterritorial operations.
+Al-Saadi was allegedly close to Soleimani and maintained ties with his successor, Brig.
+Gen. Esmail Qaani (also rendered as Esmail Ghaami), the current commander of the IRGC’s Quds Force, a unit responsible for extraterritorial operations.

-He later became a high-level commander of Kata’ib Hezbollah (aka the Hezbollah Brigades), a U.S.-sanctioned Iranian proxy militia operating mainly in Iraq.
+He later became a high-level commander of Kata’ib Hezbollah, an Iranian proxy militia operating mainly in Iraq that’s on the U.S.-sanctioned list of Foreign Terrorist Organizations.

 See more from JNS Staff